 ZoogVPN also offers a 7-day money-back guarantee.

 That means you can try out the free plan before paying for the service and still get a full week to decide if it’s right for you.

-They also have tons of different payment methods, like PayPal, Visa, and MasterCard.
+They also have tons of different payment methods, like PayPal, Visa, MasterCard, and even Bitcoin.